 Wild camping lets you see the outdoors in ways and at times that few others do

-Wild camping – a simple guide to what you need
+Wild camping – a guide to what you need TO PLAN THE PERFECT ADVENTURE

 I’ve wild camped for many years now and wild camping is a brilliant and unique way to experience the outdoors in a totally new light (literally!)
-It let’s you see amazing sunsets and sunrises in remote locations and if your lucky the most star filled skies you’ll ever see.
-I often get people who want to try wild camping ask me what equipment they need to get started and where to go and below are some essential equipment and some useful tips for beginners!
-(I’m not sponsored by anyone and link to amazon for ease, but please support your local independent outdoor shops where possible).
+It lets you see amazing sunsets and sunrises in remote locations and if you’re lucky the most star filled skies you’ll ever see.
+I often get people who are into hiking and the outdoors say that they’d love to try wild camping, but don’t know how to get started, or what equipment they need and where to go!
+So below are some tips for beginners and the essential equipment you’ll need.

 Essential guide to the equipment you’ll need on a wild camp to make it enjoyable